Image Converter API

 Error Codes

-The Image Converter API API uses standard HTTP status codes to indicate success or failure:
+The Image Converter API uses standard HTTP status codes to indicate success or failure:

 | Code | Message | Description | Solution |